ISA-tools/isa-specs/source/isajson.rst

 material_attribute_schema.json
 ------------------------------
-This schema implements Material from the ISA Abstract Model.
+This schema is used in a Material node to declare an attribute (Characteristic).

 Schema: